rdwnsjjd/Humix/README.md

 # Humix
-An operating system project planned for the future
+An operating system project planned for the future.

+©2021 Redwan.
+All rights reserved.